-These items, on the investing side of the balance sheet, are called non-cash assets (Dechow et al., 2012).
+These items, on the investing side of the balance sheet, are called non–cash assets (Dechow et al., 2011).

-After speaking with the CPA, Alex now understands that the remaining supply of coffee is worth $900 and the cups are worth $90.
-In total, the inventory is worth $990.
-Alex explains to the CPA that they are still owed a total of $100 from yesterday’s sales and has $100 worth of accounts receivable.
-After seeing the coffee shop in person, the CPA informs Alex that they have property, plant, and equipment worth $990 and a balance sheet with $2,080 in non-cash assets (i.e., $990 in inventory + $100 in accounts receivable + $990 in property, plant, and equipment).
-Because these non-cash assets create potential economic benefit, the CPA can include them on the balance sheet.
+After speaking with the CPA, Alex now understands that the remaining supply of coffee is worth $900, and the cups are worth $90.
+Thus, in total, the inventory is worth $990.
+Alex explains to the CPA that they are still owed a total of $100 from yesterday’s sales, which is $100 of accounts receivable.
+After seeing the coffee shop in person, the CPA informs Alex that they have PPE worth $990 and a balance sheet with $2,080 in non–cash assets ($990 in inventory + $100 in accounts receivable + $990 in PPE).
+Because these non–cash assets potentially create economic benefit, the CPA can include them on the balance sheet.